aws/amazon-documentdb-odbc-driver/README.md

 * Type `quit` to exit interactive mode.

 What needs to be installed to run?
-1. Run `sudo dpkg -i ./DatabaseODBC_[version]_i386.deb` to install the Database ODBC Driver.
+1. Run `sudo dpkg -i ./DatabaseODBC_[version]_i386.deb` to install the Amazon DocumentDB ODBC Driver.
 2. [Configure the Driver and DSN entries](./docs/user/linux_configure_dsn.md).

 ### Installing the 64-bit deb file on Ubuntu 20.04
-unixODBC should be installed before installing the Database ODBC Driver on Ubuntu.
+unixODBC should be installed before installing the Amazon DocumentDB ODBC Driver on Ubuntu.

 ```
 sudo apt update
 sudo apt install unixodbc
 ```

-1. Run `sudo dpkg -i ./DatabaseODBC_[version]_amd64.deb` to install the Database ODBC Driver.
+1. Run `sudo dpkg -i ./DatabaseODBC_[version]_amd64.deb` to install the Amazon DocumentDB ODBC Driver.
 2. [Configure the Driver and DSN entries](./docs/user/linux_configure_dsn.md).

 ### Installing the 32-bit rpm file on Amazon Linux 2
-The 32-bit dependencies need to be installed before installing the Database ODBC Driver on Amazon Linux 2.
+The 32-bit dependencies need to be installed before installing the Amazon DocumentDB ODBC Driver on Amazon Linux 2.

 ```
 sudo yum update